sanchezcarlosjr/evanotebook/README.md

 # Features
 * A user interface similar to Notion's WYSIWYG (What You See Is What You Get) interface thanks to [EditorJS](https://editorjs.io).
 * Built-in support for MQTT, WebRTC, HTTP, and WebSocket protocols.
-We're working on Bluetooth and SSH protocols .
+We're working on Bluetooth, gRPC, and SSH protocols .
 * Each cell is run in a separate web worker for increased performance and stability.
-* Real Peer-to-peer collaboration and replication, with no data saved about you or your peers thanks to RxDB.
+* Real Peer-to-peer collaboration and GitHub replication, with no data saved about you or your peers thanks to RxDB.
 * Reactive charts, forms, email senders, and other interactive elements.

 # Alternatives